surrealroad/alfred-reminders/README.md

 - `r on 24/12/13 forget everything I know about things in movies`
 - `r on 12 June 15 come up with some interesting ideas`
 - `r on 31-12-99 23:22 panic about the millennium bug`
-- `r at 2pm to wait for nothing in particular`
+- `r at 2pm wait for nothing in particular`
 - `r next thursday at 15.30 ask some difficult questions`

 ### Priority